gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 #### 2.5.1.
 Context

 On all queries with base subtypes chapter reference, quote, and finish, the QM must count a quizzer immediately incorrect if they should fall out of context when responding.
-A quizzer is out context when the quizzer says any **2-word or longer** globally unique phrase from the material where **at least 1 word** of the phrase is outside the context of the query.
+A quizzer is out of context when the quizzer says any **2-word or longer** globally unique phrase from the material where **at least 1 word** of the phrase is outside the context of the query.
 Context for a chapter reference query is the chapter from which the query originates.
 Context for a quote and a finish query is the verse from which the query originates.

 If a quizzer selects the add a verse subtype, context will increase to include that verse in the case of a quote or finish base subtype query or the whole of the next chapter if the added verse is in the next chapter.